-Regular burning may lead to complaints to the Council, and the Council has powers to take action against a person who is burning garden waste if it is causing a nuisance.
+Regular burning may lead to complaints to the Council.
+The Council has powers to take action against a anyone burning garden waste, if it is causing a nuisance.

 If you would like to discuss a particular issue relating to smoke control, environmental permits or air quality please contact Environmental Health.

 If you are affected by smoke from a bonfire or open burning you should consider speaking to the person doing the burning.
-For advice about how to approach neighbours, see Neighbours.
+There is advice about how to approach neighbours, see: Noise .

-If the burning continues to affect you, you can report it to the Council online: Report a nuisance bonfire.
+If the burning continues to affect you, report it by completing this form: Report a nuisance bonfire

 Include details of the address of the house or business where the bonfire is, how often it is happening and whether there is any dark smoke.

-To report air pollution that is not from a bonfire use the online form: Report air pollution.
+To report air pollution that is not from a bonfire use this form: Report air pollution

 Try to give as much information as you can about the source or location of the pollution and how it is affecting you.